ACCESS-NRI/access-ram3-configs/documentation/docs/pages/model_outputs/customize_stash.md

 Back in _um &rarr; namelist &rarr; Model Input and Output &rarr; STASH Requests and Profiles &rarr; STASH requests_, the new requests will have red *X*'s in them because they need to be filled out.
 Choose from a drop-down list the domain_profile, time_profile and usage_profile you want, then click "Save"

+!!! warning
+    Even if you have done everything write, the STASH request may produce no data.
+    This is because some requests are not allowed with certain versions of the model.

 ### add a new domain_profile, time_profile and usage_profile